-14. It is scientifically established that exposure to radiation increases the risk of damage to tissues, cells, DNA and other vital molecules - potentially causing programmed cell death (apoptosis), genetic mutations, cancers, leukemia, birth defects, and reproductive, immune, circulatory, and endocrine system disorders.
+14. Every exposure to radiation increases the risk of damage to tissues, cells, DNA and other vital molecules potentially causing programmed cell death (apoptosis), genetic mutations, cancers, leukemias, birth defects, and reproductive, immune, cardiovascular and endocrine system disorders.

-This pamphlet is intended for reprint and, therefore, is not copyrighted.
+This pamphlet is intended for reprint.
+You are encouraged to copy and distribute it widely.